The questions contained in the heavy vehicle knowledge tests are sourced

 knowledge test is $42.75 per attempt with a maximum of 2 attempts each

 day.
-No booking is required. *Please note: Both our Phillip
+No booking is required. *Please note: All of our Road

 Where do I book to undertake a practical driver